 They should also feel free once on island to enter the dining room a few minutes before mealtime to get settled.

-By request, we can set up an audio broadcast of chapel services to Elliott for those who cannot access the chapel.
+By request, we can set up a broadcast of chapel services to Elliott for those who cannot access the chapel.

 Conferences may wish to assign volunteers from within the conferences to help conferees with mobility challenges to get to and from various activities.